 Using Microsoft Cloud App Security controls in Power BI

 Using Cloud App Security with Power BI, you can help protect your Power BI reports, data, and services from unintended leaks or breaches.
-With Cloud App Security, you create conditional access policies for your organization’s data, using real-time session controls in Azure Active Directory (Azure AD), that help to ensure your Power BI analytics are secure.
+With Cloud App Security, you can create conditional access policies for your organization’s data, using real-time session controls in Azure Active Directory (Azure AD), that help to ensure your Power BI analytics are secure.
 Once these policies have been set, administrators can monitor user access and activity, perform real-time risk analysis, and set label-specific controls.

 You can configure Cloud App Security for all sorts of apps and services, not only Power BI.
 You’ll need to configure Cloud App Security to work with Power BI to benefit from Cloud App Security protections for your Power BI data and analytics.
 For more information about Cloud App Security, including an overview of how it works, the dashboard, and app risk scores, see the Cloud App Security documentation.